developmentseed/labs-375-stac-geoparquet-backend/docs/blog-post.md

 ### The ugly

-At large scales (e.g. over two million items) our **stac-fastapi-geoparquet** server falls over -- the time it takes to query all of those items with DuckDB against **geoparquet** exceeded our lambda timeout.
+At large scales (e.g. over two million items) our **stac-fastapi-geoparquet** we fall over and our lambda times out when searching for a single item.

 ## What next?